 “Why am I getting relationship advice from a guy who didn’t have the balls to ask a girl out for two years?” she snapped.

 “It’s okay.”
 He bumped into her with his hip and said, “You said ‘balls,’ by the way.”

 It took her a moment to remember she’d told him she was trying to stop swearing.
 “Oh, crap!”

 “Shut up, you,” she scolded but laughed with him.

 “You’re right, though.
 I don’t know jack about relationships.”
 He set down the plate he was drying and turned to face her.
 “Can I be dead honest with you about something?”

 “Of course.”
 She turned off the water so she could listen.

 “I’m scared shitless how I feel about Kylie.
 The intensity of it terrifies me, you know?”

 “I know,” Stacy agreed.
 It was exactly how she felt for Dan.

 “She’s all I think about—all the time—even when I’m with her.
 It’s been like that since the day I met her.
 I always thought I was just kind of obsessing about her because I couldn’t have her, but ever since we got together it’s like, I don’t know, like it’s worse, if that makes any sense.
 I just want to…” His expressions mirrored his struggle to find the right words.
-“I don’t know what I want… it’s like… I just want to be making love to her all the time, constantly, like she’s heroin or something.”
+“I don’t know what I want… it’s like… I just want to be touching her, holding her, making love to her all the time, constantly, like she’s heroin or something.”